 Orange County, one or the wealthiest not only in California but in the country, has a homeless population hovering at about 5,000 people on any given night.
 In 2018, Orange County initiated a markedly aggressive program to eliminate homeless encampments and camping by homeless people more generally in the county.

 Orange County currently has 250 beds in shelters and a significant dearth in affordable housing units.
-Thus, beyond leaving the county all together, homeless individuals have few options at the present time than to live out of doors and in other non-residential spaces, including congregating in encampments.
+Thus, beyond leaving the county altogether, homeless individuals have few options at the present time than to live out of doors and in other non-residential spaces, including congregating in encampments.

 In 2018, Orange County targeted a homeless encampment in a dry riverbed several miles from Disneyworld.
 Upwards to 1,000 people, or 20 percent of the county’s homeless population, was thought to reside in the encampment.
 These efforts even garnered the attention and condemnation of the United Nations, through the UN special rapporteur on adequate housing.